imanirajian/Linux/README.md

 # Linux

-See `commands.txt' which contains useful linux commands.
+See `commands.txt` which contains useful linux commands.